datanav/docs/gdpr-data-access-portal.rst

 can download a list of requested changes.
 This list contains information such as subject id, data id(s), old data value, requested (new) value for the data, a timestamp for when the request was made and so on.

+Note that the user that receives this email must be registered as a user in the Sesam portal and be granted the "GDPR operations" role in the GDPR platform user-interface.

 If a consent is revoked, the data pertaining to that consent should be deleted.

 For a manually updated GDPR platform, when the change request is accepted and the data is changed or deleted as per the request,